Hagosw/github.io-appleClone/appleClone/README.md

 Open the index.html file in your browser to view the project.
 ## Features
 - Pixel-perfect layout
-- Responsive design and CSS animations (features that will be added in the feature)
+- Responsive design and CSS animations (features that will be added in the future)

 ## Screenshots
 ![alt text](image.png)